-Enabling IPv6 for Hosted Applications
+Enabling IPv6 for hosted apps

 Page last updated:

-Complete the following steps to enable support for IPv6 application domains:
+To enable support for IPv6 app domains:

 Set up an external load balancer for your Cloud Foundry deployment.

-Configure the external load balancer to route requests for an IPv6 address to an IPv4 address as follows:
+Configure the external load balancer to route requests for an IPv6 address directly to the IPv4 addresses of the Gorouters.

-The following diagram illustrates how a single load balancer can support traffic on both IPv4 and IPv6 addresses for a Cloud Foundry installation.
+The following diagram illustrates how a single load balancer can support traffic on both IPv4 and IPv6 addresses for a Cloud Foundry installation: